 Demolition work marking the start of a one-year project to transform part of Coventry's ring road is to begin.

 It will be closed between junctions five and seven from 20:00 GMT until 06:00 GMT on Monday, while a road bridge is pulled down, the council said.

 Junction six will remain closed at most times until June 2015 while further construction takes place.

-The council said it hoped to minimise traffic disruption during the work.'Fantastic first impression'
+The council said it hoped to minimise traffic disruption during the work.

 The work, part of the £59m Friargate project, will create a bridge linking the city centre and railway station.

 Councillor Rachel Lancaster, Coventry City Council cabinet member for public services, said visitors arriving in Coventry by train were currently met by a "car park".

 "We need to link our rail station with the city to create a fantastic first impression of Coventry," she said.